YAML: Advanced components

 Many implementations of YAML can support user-defined data types for object serialization.
 Local data types are not universal data types but are defined in the application using the YAML parser library.
 Local data types use a single exclamation mark (!).

+YAML supports composite keys, which consist of multiple values.
+Such keys are useful for coordinate transformations, multi-field identifiers, test cases with compound conditions, and the like.